kipsangmarion/ml-pipelines/README.md

    cd your-repository
    ```

-3. Run the `example_usage.ipynb` notebook in your Jupyter environment to see practical examples of using the classification and regression pipelines with sample datasets.
+3. Run the `Example_Usage.ipynb` notebook in your Jupyter environment to see practical examples of using the classification and regression pipelines with sample datasets.

 Feel free to customize the scripts and notebook according to your specific datasets and requirements.